vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 }
 ```

-Then we should to find the string containing `render` word (it's usually a part of Vue instance) and add our `router` as a next string:
+Then we should find the string containing `render` word (it's usually a part of Vue instance) and add our `router` as a next string:

 ```js{9-10}
 // generator/index.js